Khushityagi-web/WES-pipeline/README.md

 # Simple Whole Exome Sequencing (WES) Practice Pipeline

 This repository contains a beginner-friendly Bash script that demonstrates the core steps involved in a typical Whole Exome Sequencing workflow—from raw FASTQ files to basic variant calling.
 It is designed for learning purposes and serves as a minimal template to understand the structure of a WES pipeline.

-Note: This script is intentionally simplified and does not represent a full GATK Best Practices pipeline.
+**Note:** This script is intentionally simplified and does not represent a full GATK Best Practices pipeline.
 Production pipelines require additional steps such as duplicate marking, BQSR, coverage QC, contamination checks, and variant filtering.

+---

-## 🔁 Workflow Overview
+## Workflow Overview

-1. Quality Control — FastQC
+### Quality Control — FastQC
 Generates QC reports for raw FASTQ files.

-2. Read Trimming — fastp
+### Read Trimming — fastp
 Removes adapters and low-quality sequence regions.

-3. Alignment — BWA-MEM
+### Alignment — BWA-MEM
 Aligns reads to the reference genome (GRCh38).

-4. SAM → BAM Processing — SAMtools
+### SAM → BAM Processing — SAMtools

-Convert SAM to BAM
+- Convert SAM to BAM

-Sort
+- Sort

-Index
+- Index

-5. Variant Calling — GATK HaplotypeCaller
+### Variant Calling — GATK HaplotypeCaller
 Produces a raw VCF file.
-(Filtering, recalibration, and annotation are not included.)
+Filtering, recalibration, and annotation are not included.

-6. Annotation (Placeholder)
+### Annotation (Placeholder)

-Area for integrating tools like ANNOVAR or VEP.
+Area for integrating tools such as ANNOVAR or VEP.

+---

-## 📂 Repository Structure
+## Repository Structure

     WES-pipeline/
-│── wes_pipeline.sh     # The core Bash script
+    │── wes_pipeline.sh
-└── README.md
+    │── README.md

+---

 ## Requirements

-🔹 FastQC
+- FastQC

-🔹 fastp
+- fastp

-🔹 BWA
+- BWA

-🔹 SAMtools
+- SAMtools

-🔹 GATK 4+
+- GATK 4+

-🔹 GRCh38 reference genome (indexed)
+- GRCh38 reference genome (indexed)

+---

-## 🎯 Purpose of This Repository
+## Purpose of This Repository

-This repo exists to:
+This repository exists to:

-🔹 practice the basic flow of a WES pipeline
+- Practice the basic flow of a WES pipeline

-🔹 understand how common tools fit together
+- Understand how common tools fit together

-🔹 build intuition before working on production pipelines
+- Build intuition before working on production pipelines

-🔹 provide a minimal, readable template for beginners
+- Provide a minimal, readable template for beginners

 It does not aim to be a clinical-grade or research-grade workflow.

+---

-### 🤝 Author
+## Author

-Khushi Tyagi
+**Khushi Tyagi**